katzenpost/katzenpost/specs/sphinx_replay_detection.rst

 The cost of checking a replay tag from a single replay cache is the sum of the following operations:

-1. An elliptic curve Diffie Hellman operation
+1. Sphinx packet unwrap operation
-2. A cryptographic hash operation
-3. A bloom filter lookup
+2. A bloom filter lookup
-4. A hashmap or cache lookup
+3. A hashmap or cache lookup

 Therefore these operations are roughly O(1) in complexity.
 However Sphinx packets processed near epoch boundaries will not be constant